belastingdienst/opr-paas/docs/glossary.md

 The SSH secrets must be encrypted with the public key corresponding to the private key that was deployed together with the PAAS operator.

-## Webservice
+## Web service

-The webservice exposes a `/v1/encrypt` endpoint that allows a user to encrypt a secret using that cluster's private key.
+The web service exposes a `/v1/encrypt` endpoint that allows a user to encrypt a secret using that cluster's private key.

 Apart from the encrypt endpoint, some standard endpoints like `/healthz`, `/readyz`,